zchee/kubernetes-docs/docs/admin/kubeadm_join.md

 where the supported hash type is "sha256".
 The hash is calculated over the bytes of the Subject Public Key Info (SPKI) object (as in RFC7469).
-This value is available in the output of "kubeadm init" or can be calcuated using standard tools.
+This value is available in the output of "kubeadm init" or can be calculated using standard tools.
 The --discovery-token-ca-cert-hash flag may be repeated multiple times to allow more than one public key.

 If you cannot know the CA public key hash ahead of time, you can pass